samid737/scrambledev/_posts/2018-01-08-phaser-3-port-cameras-reinforcement-learning.md

 One of my favorite features includes the new Camera system.
 I am still doing research in implementing AI for other aircraft and Reinforcement learning is one of the approaches I  considered and experimented with during the holidays.
 Extremely fun, but difficult to harness.

 Also note that I've recently added A subscribe form  at the bottom of the log, so for those of you who wish to receive these dev logs regularly via e-mail, please don't forget to subscribe!
+If you are interested in collaborating in the development, please feel free to contact me.
+I could definitely use an extra pair of hands to work on desired features.

 *All updates are found in the [changelog](/scrambledev/2017/10/01/changelog.html).*